Dallas Fed Mobility and Engagement Index gives insight into COVID-19’s economic impact

 - Average time spent at locations far from home.

-The SDI is consistent with other mobility metrics that have become available since the start of the crisis.
+The MEI is consistent with other mobility metrics that have become available since the start of the crisis.
 For example, our index is tightly correlated with the Google Covid-19 Mobility metrics for residential dwelling and travel for work, recreation or shopping purposes.

-Relationship to Economic Activity
+Relationship to economic activity

 The WEI, developed by researchers at the Dallas and New York Feds and Harvard econometrician James Stock, is an aggregate of 10 daily and weekly indicators of economic activity that is highly correlated with output growth relative to a year prior.